MadBomber/htm/docs/guides/mcp-server.md

 **Claude Code doesn't recognize tools:**
 1. Run `/mcp` to refresh MCP connections
 2. Verify config is valid JSON
-3. Check that HTM_DBURL is set in the env section
+3. Check that HTM_DATABASE__URL is set in the env section

 ### Embedding/Tag Errors